Media

 2) Can the state legislature and other elected leaders exercise enough control over the economics of private-sector housing development to reduce rents?

-The answers to both qustions are “No”.
+The answers to both questions are “No”.

 KQED 19 July 2024